incomestore/WP-Pinterest-Pin-It-Button/pinterest-pin-it-button/README.txt

 * Added options for colors, sizes and shapes based on Pinterest's official widget builder.
 * Added an option to show count bubble even for zero count pins.
-* Added option to load the async version of pinit.js.
 * Minor bug fixes.
 * Tested up to WordPress 3.8.